WWF Superstars of Wrestling

-WWF Superstars of Wrestling, later shortened to WWF Superstars, (Note: Also known in early years as Maple Leaf Wrestling in Canada, and also as Sunday Morning Superstars after its launch on USA Network.) is an American professional wrestling television program that was produced by the World Wrestling Federation (WWF, now WWE).
+WWF Superstars of Wrestling, or simply Superstars of Wrestling, is an American professional wrestling television program that was produced by the World Wrestling Federation (WWF, now WWE).
 It debuted on September 6, 1986, as the flagship program of the WWF's syndicated programming, featuring original matches and storyline development taped at various arenas.
-This format ran until March 9, 1997, shortly after the show moved to cable network USA, after which Superstars was repackaged into a magazine-style recap show of other WWF programming.
+This format ran until March 9, 1997, shortly after the show moved to cable network USA, after which Superstars of Wrestling was repackaged into a magazine-style recap show of other WWF programming.
+In the early 1990s, the program's name was shortened to WWF Superstars, (Note: Also known simply as Superstars, as Maple Leaf Wrestling in Canada, and additionally referred to as Sunday Morning Superstars after its launch on USA Network.) later leading to a legal dispute over the previous "Superstars of Wrestling" name.

 History

 Original format

 In September 1986, Superstars replaced WWF Championship Wrestling.
 Before that, WWF Superstars of Wrestling was the name of a weekly recap show hosted by Vince McMahon (or Gene Okerlund) and Lord Alfred Hayes that lasted from 1984 through August 1986, when it was rebranded as WWF Wrestling Spotlight.
 The new version of Superstars was the program on which many angles began and (at times) ended.
-The show also hosted a fair amount of championship matches, though the majority of title changes took place at pay-per-view events (e.g. WrestleMania or SummerSlam) or Saturday Night's Main Event.
+The show also hosted a number of championship matches, though the majority of title changes took place at pay-per-view events (e.g. WrestleMania or SummerSlam) or Saturday Night's Main Event.

 Matches primarily saw top-tier and mid-level talent vs. "jobbers" (wrestlers who usually lost), pre-taped interviews with the WWF's roster of superstars, and promos featuring the wrestlers.
 At times, there would be a "feature" match between top or mid-level WWF talents.
 As with all syndicated WWF programming, one of the show's primary goals was to promote house shows and TV tapings in each market.

 Beginning with the April 18, 1992 episode, the program was renamed to WWF Superstars, due to a successful lawsuit by another promoter, Albert Patterson, who had claimed prior rights to the phrase "Superstars of Wrestling".
 Since then, archival footage of the program has usually been shown with the words "of Wrestling" blurred out where applicable.
 When the WWF introduced Monday Night Raw on USA Network in January 1993, the live program usurped Superstars to become the company's flagship program and the primary source of storyline development and pay-per-view buildup.